 1 IN 3 SENIORS DIES WITH ALZHEIMER'S OR ANOTHER DEMENTIA.
 IT KILLS MORE THAN BREAST CANCER AND PROSTATE CANCER COMBINED.

-THESE CAREGIVERS PROVIDED AN ESTIMATED 18.6 BILLION HOURS OF CARE VALUED AT NEARLY $244 BILLION.
+IN 2020, THESE CAREGIVERS PROVIDED AN ESTIMATED 15.3 BILLION HOURS OF CARE VALUED AT NEARLY $257 BILLION.

-An estimated 5.8 million Americans age 65 and older are living with Alzheimer's dementia in 2020.
-Eighty percent are age 75 or older.
+An estimated 6.2 million Americans age 65 and older are living with Alzheimer's dementia in 2021.
+Seventy-two percent are age 75 or older.

 - Almost two-thirds of Americans with Alzheimer's are women.

-- Older African-Americans are about twice as likely to have Alzheimer's or other dementias as older whites.
+- Older Black Americans are about twice as likely to have Alzheimer's or other dementias as older Whites.

-- Hispanics are about one and one-half times as likely to have Alzheimer's or other dementias as older whites.
+- Older Hispanics are about one and one-half times as likely to have Alzheimer's or other dementias as older Whites.